browserengineering/book/book/accessibility.md

 interaction, and an accessibility tree for screen-reader interaction.
 Many users will use just one or the other.
 However, it can also be valuable to use both together.
-For example, a user might have limited vision, able to make out the general items on a web page but unable to read the text.
+For example, a user might have limited vision---able to make out the general items on a web page but unable to read the text.
 Such a user might use their mouse to navigate the page, but need the items under the mouse to be read to them by a screen-reader.